Advice when using Teams for meetings

 - Mute/unmute - this setting controls your microphone.

-- Share - allows you to share your whole desktop, browser or a particular application (e.g. Word document).
+- Share - allows you to share your whole desktop, browser or an open application (e.g. PowerPoint).